dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

     Bob,0012345

 [*csvsort(1)*][csvsort] will very cleverly recognise that the data consists of numbers.
-At the same time it less cleverly fail to recognise that you're not actually supposed to remove leading zeroes in phone numbers…
+At the same time it will – less cleverly – fail to recognise that you're not actually supposed to remove leading zeroes in phone numbers…

     csvsort -c 'Phone Number' table.csv
     Name,Phone Number